WAKU-TAKE-A/RMakePackage/README.md

 1. Editing various files (very difficult)
 1. Build

-How to make a package is [here](https://github.com/WAKU-TAKE-A/RMkePackage/wiki/Home_en).
+I created the script to make a package.
+[Here](https://github.com/WAKU-TAKE-A/RMkePackage/wiki/Home_en) is How to use it.